Germany pressures Belgium over Russian assets

 Photo: Geert Vanden Wijngaert/AP/TT

-Belgium is further raising the tone in its opposition to the EU using frozen Russian assets for a billion-dollar loan to Ukraine.
+Belgium is raising its voice further in its opposition to the EU using frozen Russian assets for a billion-dollar loan to Ukraine.
+But Germany is making new attempts to convince its neighbor.

 In a letter to the European Commission, Prime Minister Bart De Wever reiterates his concerns about future damages, the news sites Politico Europe and Euractiv report.